Tris20/FairFareFinder/data/longterm_db/README.md

         direction TEXT NOT NULL,
     )
   Fields to add:
-        distance REAL, (calculate from long and lat of airports) duration_mins INTEGER, (Included in skyscannerAPI result)
+        duration_mins INTEGER, (Included in skyscannerAPI result)
         price REAL (Included in SkyscannerAPI result, match itineraries:0:legs:0:departure&arrival with existing flights schedule)